TheSimpleApp/omi/CreatorSetup.md

 # Test Hume Octave 2 TTS
 meditation_text = """
-Close your eyes and take a slow breath in.
+Close your eyes... and take a slow breath in.
 And a longer breath out.
 Feel your body relax.
 You are safe.
 You are supported.
+I have enough.
+I am supported.
 Take one more breath in.
 And out.
 When you're ready, open your eyes.
 """

+# Generate voice
+print("Generating voice with Hume Octave 2...")
 response = requests.post(
     "https://api.aimlapi.com/tts",
     headers=headers,